morphometry/papaya2/paper/paper.md

 The most important entrypoints are

 - `papaya2::imt_polygon`:
-compute the irreducible Minkowski tensors of closed simple polygons, specified as a sequence of vertices in counterclockwise order.
+compute the Irreducible Minkowski Tensors of closed simple polygons, specified as a sequence of vertices in counterclockwise order.

 - `papaya2::imt_interpolated_marching_squares`:
-computes the irreducible Minkowski Tensors of an excursion set of a single channel of a raster graphics image (bitmap).
+computes the Irreducible Minkowski Tensors of an excursion set of a single channel of a raster graphics image (bitmap).
 An extended version of the Marching Squares algorithm is used which computes interpolated contours from 2x2 neighborhoods, see @bib:Mantz2008 for details.
 The input data is passed to `papaya2` by reference via a suitable adapter class to avoid copies.